evil-mad/MeggyJrRGB/README.md

 The main documentation page for the Meggy Jr RGB kit is here: http://wiki.evilmadscientist.com/Meggy_Jr_RGB

-For more information, please see the Meggy Jr RGB [http://www.evilmadscientist.com/article.php/meggyjr intro page] and the [http://www.evilmadscientist.com/article.php/meggyjrlib introduction to programming] Meggy Jr RGB.
+Please seee that page for hardware documentation and the introduction to programming Meggy Jr RGB.

-We also have a (rather underused) [http://groups.google.com/group/meggydev developer's mailing list] for Meggy Jr RGB; if you have questions, that might be a good place too.
+We also have a (rather underused) developer's mailing list for Meggy Jr RGB; if you have questions, that might be a good place too: http://groups.google.com/group/meggydev

 ------------------------------------------------------------------------